hedii/Coda-bootstrap-clips/README.md

 Twitter Bootstrap 3.x Clips for Panic Coda 2

 ## Note
-All resulting html code from these clips is indented with standard tabs.
+- All resulting html code from these clips is indented with standard tabs.
 Bootstrap two spaces sucks.
+- Some clips like `table + TAB`, `select + TAB` or `form + TAB` are not included to avoid conflicts because they are already here in coda default clips.

 New clips will come soon...